We support two methods for opting out of receiving SMS content. These are the only replies that the automated SMS module handles within Emarsys.

 A contact can reply to an SMS using the STOP keyword.
 Emarsys will recognize this and change the sender’s opt-in status to FALSE in your account (i.e. they are flagged as having opted out).

 To enable this, you will need to request your own dedicated number from Emarsys.
-However, we do not recommend this method except where it is mandatory, since purchasing a dedicated number per country is time-consuming and expensive.
+However, we do not recommend this method except where it is mandatory, since purchasing a dedicated number per country or region is time-consuming and expensive.

 An exception for the need of an own dedicated number is France, where a shared code can be used as well, which is provided by Emarsys.